mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 }
 ```

-3. Launch the second cluster with these custom options:
+3. Launch the second cluster with these custom options.
 ```
 dcos package install {{ model.packageName }} --options=<options.json>
 ```

 ### Get the seed node IP addresses

-<p class="message--note"><strong>NOTE: </strong>If your {{ model.techShortName }} clusters are not on the same network, you must set up a proxying layer to route traffic.</p>
+<p class="message--note"><strong>NOTE: </strong>You must set up a proxying layer to route traffic only if your {{ model.techShortName }} clusters are not on the same network.</p>

-1. Get the list of seed node addresses for the first cluster:
+1. Get the list of seed node addresses for the first cluster.

 ```shell
 dcos {{ model.packageName }} --name={{ model.serviceName }} endpoints node
 ```

-Alternatively, you can get this information from the scheduler HTTP API:
+Alternatively, you can get the list of seed node addresses from the scheduler HTTP API.

 ```json
 DCOS_AUTH_TOKEN=$(dcos config show core.dcos_acs_token)